dducwsxuaan/LMMs_Project_Data_Preprocessing/README.md

 git clone
 ```

-### Step 2: Upload your raw data (pdf files) to the folder `/data/raw/`.
+### Step 2: Create `/raw/` inside `/data/` and upload your raw data (pdf files) to the folder `/data/raw/`.
 This is just for testing the processing stage, so you just need to upload some files

 ### Step 3: Run the file `/scripts/pdf_file_renaming.py` so that names of all pdf files are changed to the same format
 ```sh